 - 1 squishy toy (vaguely resembling the yellow M&M character)

-In order to begin using the Kanega Watch, I had to charge the batteries by placing them in the charging station.
+To begin using the Kanega Watch, I charged the batteries by placing them in the charging station.
 After roughly two hours, the charging station’s lights turned green, indicating that they were fully charged and ready to be placed in the watch.

 Design

 At first glance, the Kanega Watch looks more or less like any other smartwatch, medical alert or otherwise.
-It has an adjustable strap that locks into place, along with a large round display screen that displays the date and time as well as a button on the side.
+It has an adjustable strap that locks into place, a large round display screen that shows the date and time, and a button on the side.

 The primary difference will be the areas above and below the watch display.
 These slots are where you place the batteries.
 Although there are two slots, you only need one battery in place for the watch to function.